FAQs

 • How much does pool repair typically cost?

-Costs vary based on the issue, ranging from $150 for minor repairs to over $2,000 for major structural fixes or equipment replacements.
+In the experience of our pool repair and pool renovation experts, costs vary based on the issue, ranging from $150 for minor repairs to over $2,000 for major structural fixes or equipment replacements.

 • What is pool resurfacing, and why is it necessary?